metamath/metamath-exe/doc/BUILD.md

 _M4_ macros adapted to your system.
 This file extends the functionality of _autoconf_ in a way that it can parse and execute the _configure.ac_ file.

+_autoreconf_ automatically calls this program during the build process.

 ### aclocal.m4

 An _M4_ library used by _autoconf_.
 Its contents is of technical nature and